gergap/imagediff/README.md

 # Image Diff Tool

-Diff tool for images to use in a Git based png-review workflow.
+Diff tool for images to use in a Git-based PNG review workflow.

 ## Purpose

-I use this to diff screenshots before committing them to the Git repo.
+I use this tool to diff screenshots before committing them to the Git repo.
-It is on Github as a backup for me and because others might be useful.
+It is available on GitHub as a backup for me and because it might be useful to others.

-This is not a professional tool or claims to be bugfree.
-Use it on your own risk.
+This is not a professional tool or claims to be bug-free.
+Use it at your own risk.

 ## Requirements